 So, what did we do, and how did we do it?

-We started with an existing set of URLs that followed the pattern: http://example.com/user-info/ID[/tab-name].
-Subsequently we implemented a module on the site that produced aliases for our user page URLs.
-The new patten to the page was then (given exceptions for multiple J Smiths, etc via the suffix): http://example.com/user-info/firstname-lastname[-suffix#][/tab-name].
+.
 The mapping of ID to firstname-lastname[-suffix#] was readily available within Drupal, so we used an update_hook to write out the existing mappings to a file (in the Drupal public files folder, since we know that's writable by Drupal) .
 This file (which I called 'staffmapping.txt') is what we used for a simple text-based rewrite map.
 Sample output of the update hook looked like this:

-# User ID to Name mapping:
+# User ID to Name mapping: 1 admin-admin 2 john-smith 3 john-smith-2 4 jane-smith

-The format of this file is pretty straight-forward: comments can be started on any line with a #, and the mapping lines themselves are composed of {lookupValue}{whitespace}{replacementValue}.
+The format of this file is pretty straight-forward: comments can be started on any line with a #, and the mapping lines themselves are composed of {lookupValue}{whitespace}{replacementValue}

 To actually consume this mapping somewhere in our rules, we must let Apache know about the mapping file itself.
 This is done with a RewriteMap directive, which can be placed in the Server config or else inside a VirtualHost directive.
 The format of the RewriteMap looks like this: RewriteMap MapName MapType:MapSource.
 In our case, the file is a simple text file mapping, so the MapType is 'txt'.
-The resulting string added to our VirtualHost section is then: RewriteMap staffremap txt:/path/to/staffmapping.txt This directive makes this rewrite mapping file available under the name "staffremap" in our RewriteRules.
-There are other MapTypes, including ones that uses random selection for the replacement values from a text file, using a hash map rather than a text file, using an internal function, or even using an external program or script to generate replacement values.
+The resulting string added to our VirtualHost section is then: RewriteMap staffremap txt:/path/to/staffmapping.txt

 Now it's time to actually change incoming URLs using this mapping file, providing the 301 redirect we need.
 The rewrite rule we used, looks like this: